Nebraska mulls new routes for Keystone XL pipeline

-WASHINGTON (Reuters) - TransCanada Corp has presented Nebraska officials with a report on alternative routes for the proposed $7 billion Keystone XL oil pipeline that would avoid ecologically sensitive areas, the state environment office said on Thursday.
+WASHINGTON, April 19 (Reuters) - TransCanada Corp has presented Nebraska officials with a report on alternative routes for the proposed $7 billion Keystone XL oil pipeline that would avoid ecologically sensitive areas, the state environment office said on Thu rsday.

 The agency will give feedback to TransCanada on the report concerning the line designed to carry oil sands crude from Canada to Texas.
 After that, the company can finalize a route it wants to have evaluated by Nebraska.